Chicken Korma Curry Soup with Homemade Flat Bread

-A really tasty soup for a wintry evening.
+A really tasty Indian spiced soup, ideal for a wintery evening.

 - Difficulty: easy

 - Cook Time : 30 mins